 The following members serve as representatives from on-campus and local community groups:

-Dr. Josh Ritter serves as the Assistant Director for Spirituality and Public Life.
+Dr. Josh Ritter serves as the Assistant Director for Spirituality and Public Life and leads the Public Deliberation Initiative at Baylor University.
 He also teaches rhetoric for the Baylor Interdisciplinary Core.

 Geoffrey Griggs – Assistant Director, Department of Multicultural Affairs, Baylor University

 Sharyl Loeung – Coordinator, Department of Multicultural Affairs, Baylor University

 Adam Moore – Baylor Interdisciplinary Core, Baylor University

 Mary Goolsby – Director, W. R. Poage Legislative Library